 I have really pushed the boat on the exciting photos in this blog post!

 The piercing tool is a throw back from my card making days but I now use it for making holes in beads and adding small details.
-Mine is super old but there is a new lovely looking one here in the UK and here in the US (*Affiliate).
+Mine is super old but there is a new lovely looking one here in the UK, here in the US and here in Canada (*Affiliate).

 The ball tools were bought very cheaply as a tool for dotting nail varnish but I find them far more useful for polymer clay to add details and smoothing joins!
-You can find them cheaply here (UK) and here (US).
+You can find them cheaply here (UK), here (US) and here in Canada (*Affiliate)